ennnbeee/ennnbeee.github.io/content/posts/NCSC-macOS-Settings.md

 6. Repeat for all the mobileconfig files created.

 # Summary
-This was a bit of a whirlwind tour of Custom Configuration Profiles for macOS, and there is a huge amount that can be controlled, managed, and dictacted using them.
+This was a bit of a whirlwind tour of Custom Configuration Profiles for macOS, and there is a huge amount that can be controlled, managed, and dictated using them.
 If you have a macOS device, you can use Apple Configuration 2 to create these files, if you don't, then have fun with the [Apple Developer Device Management Guide](https://developer.apple.com/documentation/devicemanagement), like I did...